 Drinns bellowed in horror to get down!
 She sped from the groundcar station.
 But it wasn’t an entirely respectable exit.
 Shots pelted the groundcar as it emerged indecently from the groundcar station.
 She was in no mood for complaints from pedestrians and other groundcar drivers as she worked hard to avoid a collision with them and wasn’t at all successful.
 She nicked a few groundcars as she drove the shiny new thing at speed from the groundcar station.

 When they were clear, she enquired after their condition; she called to Treems and then Llandil.
 And begged them to speak to her!

 Treems asked if they were clear?
 Had they escaped?
 She was fearful, and spoke from her crouched hidey-hole in the front part of the groundcar’s passenger side.
 But there came an audible groan from Llandil, from the back of the groundcar.

 Treems bravely emerged to peer into the back of the groundcar to ascertain Llandil’s condition.
 She immediately screamed when she saw the dark wet patch on the front of Llandil’s coat.
-His hands were on the wound; he tried to prevent the wound from bleeding out, but it wasn’t working.
-Blood trickled over hands and down his front.
+His bloody hands were on the wound; he tried to prevent the wound from bleeding out, but it wasn’t working.
+Blood trickled over his hands and down his front.